7 Linking databases

 —represent the issuer, which is Amazon.com.
 While in this case the issuer is a company, an issuer could be a municipality or a government agency.
 The next two characters (10

 ) is a check digit created by a mathematical formula.
-This last character will indicate any corruption of the preceding 8 characters.
+This last character will indicate any corruption of the preceding eight characters.
 Note that the characters need not be digits.
 For example, according to an SEC filing, the Class C Common Stock of Dell Technologies Inc. has a CUSIP of 24703L202

 , which contains the letter L